What is Azure Private Endpoint?

 Network security of private endpoints

 When using private endpoints for Azure services, traffic is secured to a specific private link resource.
 The platform performs an access control to validate network connections reaching only the specified private link resource.
-To access additional resources within the same Azure service, additional private endpoints are required.
+To access more resources within the same Azure service, extra private endpoints are required.

 Access to a private link resource using approval workflow